itTrident/ansible-role-gocd/README.md

 * 2 servers one for GoCD server and another one for GoCD agent

 ## Host file configuration
- On hosts file, you have to give server IP address under the [server] group and you have to give agent IP address under the [agent] group.
+ On hosts file, you have to give server IP address under the [server] group and you have to give agent IP address under the [agents] group.
 Becasue the role should run based on the hosts group names. if you chaged the hosts file group names, please give the same in site.yml file.

 ## Database details:
 - It will be install Postgresql 14 version.